 The second case covers all situations related to inserting a new element to the existing sorted list, i.e. adding at the beginning, inside and at the end.
 Please note, that there is no need for the operation of creating the list in the recursive approach.
 It is covered by the first case.

-The operation on adding a new element to the list is implemented with the use of a "main" function and a helper function.
+The operation of adding a new element to the list is implemented with the use of a "main" function and a helper function.
 The latter is described first.

-Operation of Adding an Element to the List The create\and\add\node() Function
+Operation of Adding an Element to the List The create_and_add_node() Function